texfaq/texfaq.github.io/FAQ-man-latex.md

 for a lecture course, and is also available on CTAN (in PostScript only, unfortunately).

-The fourth edition of George Gr&auml;tzer's book ''Math into LaTeX'' contains a ''short course'' in LaTeX itself, and that course has been made publicly available on CTAN.
+The fourth edition of George Grätzer's book ''Math into LaTeX'' contains a ''short course'' in LaTeX itself, and that course has been made publicly available on CTAN.